-Command Le ader: Execu tive Vice P resident and Chief Or perating Officer e President and Chief Operating ( Organizational Element Function or Group Scope of Responsibilities Lead Department Support Department(s) Command Director of Emergency Services With the advice of the Section Chiefs, provide overall strategy for the Critical Incident Management Team.
+Command Leade r: Executive Vic e President and Chief Operating Office er Organizational Element Function or Group Scope of Responsibilities Lead Department Support Department(s) Command Director of Emergency Services With the advice of the Section Chiefs, provide overall strategy for the Critical Incident Management Team.
 Reviews and approves overall priorities and action strategies.
-Executive Vice President and Chief Operating Officer UVA Emergency Management Command Staff Public Information University Communications Medical Center Public Relations Safety Advise and provide information to other University departments and emergency response personnel on the safety and health of planned operations and responses.
+Executive Vice President and Chief Operating Officer UVA Emergency Management Command Staff Public Information Responsible for interfacing with the public and media and/or with other agencies with incident-related information needs, such as an incident's cause, size, and current situation; resources committed; and other matters of general interest to the public, responders, and additional stakeholders (both directly affected and indirectly affected).
+University Communications Medical Center Public Relations Safety Advise and provide information to other University departments and emergency response personnel on the safety and health of planned operations and responses.
 Provide input for the Operational Action Plan for evaluating and prioritizing response operations relative to hazardous situations, fire risks, and health and environmental risks.
-Environmental Health and Safety Liaison Internal; external Office of the Senior Vice President for Operations and State Government Relations Alumni Association Legal Advise on the legal considerations relevant during the incident.
+Environmental Health and Safety Liaison Act as a point of contact for agency representatives, and responsible for coordinating with representatives from cooperating and assisting agencies or organizations.
+Office of the Senior Vice President for Operations and State Government Relations Alumni Association Legal Advise on the legal considerations relevant during the incident.
 Office of University Counsel

 Operations Section Organizational Element Function or Group Scope of Responsibilities Lead Department Support Department(s) Operations Section Chief Provide overall direction, management and coordination for all operational functions of the EOC and University Command Post that are part of the Operations Team.
 Establish operational priorities and strategies.
 Coordinate to ensure effective field incident response and the management of operational resources.
 Provide senior operational representation to the Director of Emergency Services.
 This position is always activated.
 Serves as back-up to the Director of Emergency Services.
 Emergency Services Public Safety & Security Provides law enforcement and safety and security for people and facilities, coordinates with local, state, and federal law enforcement agencies.
-University Police Department

-Environmental Health & Safety (includes Firefighting, Search & Rescue, and Oil & HAZMAT) Manage and coordinate the environmental health and safety functions on Grounds and provide consultation for emergency response at other locations.
+University Police Department Environmental Health & Safety (includes Firefighting, Search & Rescue, and Oil & HAZMAT) Manage and coordinate the environmental health and safety functions on Grounds and provide consultation for emergency response at other locations.
 This includes providing input for suspected problems with hazardous chemical, biological or radiological materials or spills, or basic public health concerns related to contaminated water, sewage or air contaminants.
 Provide consultation to assist in the assessment of unsafe conditions.
 Manage and coordinate on-site hazard assessments.
 Coordinate HAZMAT contractor consistent with Command priorities.
-Environmental Health & Safety City Fire Department County Fire Department Facilities Management (e.g., Systems Control) Health & Medical Services UVA Medical Center Student Health and Wellness WorkMed Employee Health FEAP University Security Infrastructure Facilities Services (includes Public Works & Engineering and Energy) Coordinates all services for the restoration of electrical, plumbing, heating and other support systems as well as structural integrity.
-Assesses damage and makes a prognosis for occupancy of the structure affected by the disaster.
-Facilities Management
+Environmental Health & Safety Charlottesville Fire Department Albemarle County Fire- Rescue Department Facilities Management